This is a new project I’m working on in 2019. Head to LoopholePodcast.com to learn more and sign up for email updates for when the show goes live.

-In 2017, I joined the team at Mainframe to promote their upcoming token sale and launch.
+In 2017, I was recruited to join the team at Mainframe in promoting their upcoming token sale and launch.
 I introduced the idea of turning crypto “airdrops” literal, with physical tokens falling from the sky.
-We held an Airdrop Tour through five cities in Asia, then another six cities through Europe, and more airdrop events to come.
+We held an Airdrop Tour through five cities in Asia, then another six cities through Europe, and more events to come.
 The move was unique enough to generate earned press from major outlets (like Fortune and VentureBeat) and generate huge interest in our token sale, leading to the immediate launch of our token onto major cryptocurrency exchanges.
 I’ve also had the pleasure of playing emcee at our numerous events.

 We continue to build the name of Mainframe with creative media and events to compellingly communicate with everybody we encounter.